Upper, down, two-sided Lorenz attractor, collisions, merging and switching: The topological dynamics in the different regions of

-\begin{prop} For any $X\in\cO_1$ in one of the hypersurfaces $\cH^1$ or $\cH^2$, the maximal invariant in $U$ is a transitive singular attractor meeting both stable separatrices $W^s_\pm(\sigma)$. \end{prop} \begin{proof} We assume that one of the points $q_1$,$q_2$, say $q_1$ belongs to one of the stable leaves $\gamma^s_+$ or $\gamma^s_-$, say $q_1\in \gamma^s_+$ (all the cases admits an identical proof, \emph{mutatis mutandi}).
-See Figure \ref{f.p.Hi1}.
+\begin{maintheorem} For any $X\in\cO_1$ in one of the hypersurfaces $\cH^1$ or $\cH^2$, the maximal invariant in $U$ is a transitive singular attractor meeting both stable {sets} $W^s_\pm(\sigma)$. \end{maintheorem} \begin{proof} We assume that one of the points $q_1$,$q_2$, say $q_1$ belongs to one of the stable leaves $\gamma^s_+$ or $\gamma^s_-$, say $q_1\in \gamma^s_+$ (all the cases admit an identical proof, \emph{mutatis mutant}).

-In a similar way to the proof of the Propositions~\ref{p.--}, ~\ref{p.+-} and ~\ref{p.++}, the proof consist in considering an unstable segment $S$ which does not admit any segment $\tilde S$ of length larger than $\delta\ell(S)$, $1<\delta<\frac\lambda\varphi$, so that $\tilde S$, excepted a finite subset, is contained in the union of the iterate $P^n(S)$, $n\geq0$.
+Similarly to the proof of the Propositions~\ref{p.--}, ~\ref{p.+-} and ~\ref{p.++}, the proof consists in considering an unstable segment $S$ which does not admit any segment $\tilde S$ of length larger than $\delta\ell(S)$, $1<\delta<\frac\lambda\varphi$, so that $\tilde S$, excepted a finite subset, is contained in the union of the iterate $P^n(S)$, $n\geq0$.
 One needs to prove that the iterates of such a segment $S$ cut any stable leaves but a finite number of them.

-Again, the choice of $S$ implies that $S$ cuts $\gamma^s_+$ or $\gamma^s_-$ and if it cuts both then $P(S)$ already cuts all stable leaves but one.
+Again, the choice of $S$ implies that $S$ cuts $\gamma^s_+$ or $\gamma^s_-$ and if it cuts both, then $P(S)$ already cuts all stable leaves but one.
 So we assume that $S$ cuts only $1$ of these leaves.